Yoonmie/scm-login/README.md

 Here is a login page.
 If not u cannot log into the account and go to home page.
  * For admin : username=admin@admin.com & password=secret
- * For author : Need to Login with registered email and password
+ * For author : Need to Login with the registered email and password
 ## Index(admin/index)

 Only admin can access this page.
 Admin can also edit, delete and comment on each post.